August von Bulmerincq: Contributions to international law

 August von Bulmerincq belonged to an influential, early generation of scholars of international law, and contributed to forming the modern specialisation and understanding of the discipline.
 His main interest was in the theoretical foundations of international law.
 He is considered one of the most important German-speaking legal scholars of his generation.
 Bulmerincq worked in the tradition of Friedrich Carl von Savigny and had a broadly liberal view of international law, contrasting with views of scholars such as Karl von Gareis who adhered to a worldview grounded in Realpolitik thought.
-Bulmerincq was a legal positivist and argued that on the international arena, it was important to separate law from politics.
+Bulmerincq was a legal positivist and argued that in the international arena, it was important to separate law from politics.
 While acknowledging that both politics and law are used by states to further their interests (in Bulmerincq's view, politics tend to favour short-term interests, while a legal order favours long-term interests), the main distinction between politics and law for Bulmerincq lay, according to legal historian Lauri Mälksoo, in the "absence or presence of the choice of will.
 While politics could choose the means that seemed appropriate in particular circumstances, in law there was only one rule that had to be applied correctly."
 Furthermore, in his view an expanding legal order and a legalisation of international relations was an important part of a broader, teleological civilisational progression which mankind was engaged in, and which would lead away from a more capricious political order to a predictable, law-based order.

 Political views

 Map of Livonia from the 16th century.
 Bulmerincq expressed regret that Livonia lost its unity following the Livonian War.

 In contrast to his overarching liberal legal outlook, Bulmerincq was a political conservative, whose views of contemporary political issues were closely linked to his identity as a Lutheran and a Baltic German.
 He was opposed to contemporary attempts at Russification in the Baltic provinces of the Russian Empire, but did not engage himself in this conflict very actively.
 Bulmerincq considered Baltic Germans to be culturally superior to Estonians and Latvians, though he admitted that wider inclusion of non-Germans was a necessity, and had an essentially colonial attitude to these peoples.
 Similarly, in his legal work he distinguished between countries he considered "civilised" and subjected to certain legal norms, and countries and peoples which he did not consider part of this "family of nations".
 He viewed the German settlement and Germanisation of the Baltic lands during the Middle Ages as positive, and expressed nostalgia and disappointment for the lost unity of Old Livonia.
-He was in favour of the Unification of Germany, and he opposed socialism; these views coincided with those of Otto von Bismarck, and Bulmerincq publicly announced them in connection with his move to Germany in 1874.
+He was in favour of the Unification of Germany, and opposed socialism; these views coincided with those of Otto von Bismarck, and Bulmerincq publicly announced them in connection with his move to Germany in 1875.